tom-nook/toulbox/posts/how-to-add-a-newsletter-to-your-netlify-site.md

 ```

-#### JS function
+#### popup.js

+Add the following javascript file `popup.js` to wherever you store your JS.
+Do **not** add it to the **functions** folder that was created previously.
+This is a function that lives within your website, not a Netlify lambda function.

-The Javascript function gets the <div> element by its `id`, which is named `popup`.
-You can call it whatever you want.
-Just make sure to change the code.
+The function works by getting the <div> element by its `id`, named `popup`.

-Now, `y` is the variable that is storing the value of the screen's verticle point, so that whenever the user scrolls past 3000 pixels and before 5000 pixels, the box will pop up asking the reader if they'd like to subscribe to the Newsletter.
+`Y` is the variable that stores the value of the screen's verticle point so that whenever the user has scrolled between 3000 and 5000 pixels, then the box will pop up, asking the reader if they'd like to subscribe to the Newsletter.

-The idea behind this is that if the reader is scrolling slowly (reading) the article, then they are interested and might be more likely to subscribe, rather than spamming the reader as soon as the open the post or waiting until the very end of the article to ask with a static box (most readers don't read all the way to the end)
+The idea behind this is that if the reader is scrolling slowly (reading) the article, they are interested and might be more likely to subscribe.
+It also makes for a more pleasant user experience.

 ```js
 myID = document.getElementById("popup");